Rob Ford: Early life

 Ford attended Scarlett Heights Collegiate Institute in Etobicoke.
 He dreamed of becoming a professional football player, and his father paid for him to attend special camps of the University of Notre Dame and of NFL's Washington Redskins.
 After graduating from high school, Ford went to Carleton University in Ottawa to study political science.
-He made the football squad, but did not play in any games.
+He made the football team, but did not play in any games.
 He left Carleton after one year to return to Toronto and did not complete his degree.
 After Carleton, he started a sales job at Deco.
 After Doug Ford Sr.'s death in 2006, the Ford family retained ownership of Deco Labels through the Doug Ford Holdings corporation.
 Ford, alongside his brothers and their mother was a director of the company.

 In August 2000, Ford married Renata Brejniak, whom he had met in high school, at All Saints Roman Catholic Church in Etobicoke.
 They had been dating since Brejniak's divorce from her first husband in February 1996.
 Ford lived with Renata and their two children, Stephanie and Doug, in Etobicoke until his death in 2016.
+Stephanie would be elected to the executive committee of the Progressive Conservative Party of Ontario in 2026.